In this guide

-‘Restrictive’ measures, such as those which prevent a nurse or midwife from carrying out particular tasks, will not have fixed dates by which they will automatically expire.
+‘Restrictive’ measures, such as those which prevent a nurse, midwife or nursing associate from carrying out particular tasks, will not have fixed dates by which they will automatically expire.
 This is because the purpose of them is to prevent risks from occurring, so they must be in place until case examiners are satisfied, once the nurse, midwife or nursing associate has provided relevant evidence, that they are no longer needed to protect members of the public.

 Agreeing the undertakingsBack to top

 Case examiners will send the recommended undertakings to the nurse, midwife or nursing associate to consider.
 They’ll have 28 days to tell us if they agree to follow the recommended undertakings.
 If the nurse, midwife or nursing associate does not confirm that they agree the undertakings by the date provided, then the concerns will be referred for a hearing.

 Case examiners can use their discretion to decide if the 28 day period for agreeing undertakings needs to be extended.

 When deciding if the period should be extended, they’ll consider the nature of the reason why more time is needed, and whether the request for more time was made within the original time period.

 We recognise that the nurse, midwife or nursing associate may need to suggest amendments to the recommended undertaking because they have concerns about whether the undertakings are workable.
-Case examiners will consider whether these amendments can be made if they’re sure the undertakings are sufficient to address the concerns in the case and protect patients, while giving the nurse, midwife and nursing associate the opportunity to put the concerns right.
+Case examiners will consider whether these amendments can be made if they’re sure the undertakings are sufficient to address the concerns in the case and protect patients, while giving the nurse, midwife or nursing associate the opportunity to put the concerns right.